codingmster1/testing-js/README.md

 # testing-js
-Testing Javascript with Jest The Odin Project Solution
+Testing Javascript with Jest The Odin Project Solution.

+All tests have passed.
+Ran 'npm run' to confirm.